Emma Edhem

-Emetullah "Emma" Edhem (born August 1966) is an Alderman in the City of London Corporation representing the ward of Candlewick.
+Emma Edhem (born August 1966) is an Alderman in the City of London Corporation representing the ward of Candlewick.
 She is also Professor in Practice for Finance at Durham University, and a practicing barrister.
 Since June 2020, Edhem became Vice President for Greater London and Chairman of City in the Order of St. John.
 In April 2021, she became Master of the Bench for Distinguished Barristers at the Honourable Society of Gray's Inn.
 She has also held the position of Deputy Head of International Law at No5 Barristers Chambers since September 2014.
 In 2012, Edhem became the first woman to hold the post of Chairman of the Turkish British Chamber of Commerce and Industry (TBCCI).
 In 2011, Edhem served as counsel for Turkish Prime Minister Recep Tayyip Erdogan in a successful libel case against the Daily Telegraph.

-Edhem previously served as Common Councilor for the ward of Castle Baynard prior to becoming Alderman; and is a Freeman of the City of London.
+Edhem previously served as Common Councilman for the ward of Castle Baynard prior to becoming Alderman; and is a Freeman of the City of London.